 Right now, there aren't many ways you can use the Logitech 4K Pro at its full 4K resolution.
 The issue is that 4K Ultra HD has yet to make the kind of impact in the online market that it has in home entertainment.
-The most popular video chatting apps, including Google Hangouts and Skype for Business, don’t support 4K.
+The most popular video-chatting apps, including Google Hangouts and Skype for Business, don’t support 4K.
 You’ll also need a 4k Monitor to truly appreciate the picture and if who you’re chatting to online doesn’t have one, then they’ll only see you in 1080p.
 You can stream 4K videos to YouTube if you have enough bandwidth.
-Besides the 4K monitors, you may also need a webcam recorder which has the ability to record 4K videos too, such as Filmora scrn Screen Recorder Software.
+Besides the 4K monitors, you may also need a webcam recorder that has the ability to record 4K videos too, such as Filmora scrn Screen Recorder Software.

 The RightLight 3 with HDR functionality does mean that you will get the sharpest, most accurate videos out there.
 But until the software and hardware that support 4K are widely available the ultra-high-resolution aspect of the camera will not be immediately useful.

 Therefore, you should get the Logitech 44K Pro takes the best shots you’ll get right now if you can put-up with the mount which is a huge step down from previous models.
-But right now, there’s limited usability for such a futuristic webcam and Logitech make cheaper alternatives that can shoot HD videos, such as the C920 and the C922.K Pro Webcam if you're a YouTuber who wants to live stream super-sharp videos at the highest resolution possible.
+But right now, there’s limited usability for such a futuristic webcam and Logitech makes cheaper alternatives that can shoot HD videos, such as the C920 and the C922.K Pro Webcam if you're a YouTuber who wants to live stream super-sharp videos at the highest resolution possible.
 Or, if you’re a forward-thinking type and have the budget to get ahead of the curve.
-The

 Record desktop screen, voiceover, and webcam simultaneously